Kavanaugh defends Supreme Court’s handling of emergency appeals from Trump admin

 KANSAS CITY, JUL 31 – Justice Kavanaugh said the Supreme Court often rules quickly on urgent cases involving executive actions and has increased written explanations to address criticism of the shadow docket.

-- Justice Brett Kavanaugh defended the Supreme Court's handling of emergency appeals from the Trump administration, stating that courts must respond as presidents expand their powers.
+- Justice Brett Kavanaugh defended the Supreme Court's handling of emergency appeals from President Donald Trump, stating that the court takes these cases seriously and has made efforts to address criticism.

 Coverage Details